 Natural Enemies: King cobras and Kraits will eat these snakes when they can catch them.
 When they are small, birds eat them.

 Defensive Behavior: Golden Tree Snakes (flying snakes) bite quickly when played with.
 As adults they may not lose that temperament.
-As babies – I have one now, they lose it quickly – and are OK with being held.
+As babies – I have one now for some photos and video, they lose it quickly – and are OK with being held.
 They are very fast snakes when escaping.

-Venom Toxicity: Rear fanged venomous snake – but the venom is not very dangerous to humans at all.
+Venom Toxicity: Rear fanged mildly venomous snake – but the venom is not known to be dangerous to humans.
 Just the same, don’t let it bite down on you more than a second or two before you remove it.
 Don’t give this snake a chance to inject a lot of venom and you’ll likely be just fine if no allergies to it.
 There have been no confirmed cases of medically significant envenomation with Golden Tree Snakes.

 Species: C. ornata